Excel is one of the readily available tools available for small businesses to visualize data.

 This process is often referred to as data wrangling or data cleaning.

-Failure to thoroughly clean data before using it can be detrimental to its integrity and lead to inaccurate or misleading data visualizations.
+Failure to thoroughly clean data before using it can be detrimental to its integrity and lead to inaccurate or misleading charts.
+Misleading charts can result from such errors, compromising the reliability of data visualizations.

 Include a key or legend and additional context to help viewers make sense of your illustration.

-To form a clear understanding of the presented information, viewers need to know details such as the period being examined, the data source, and what each color means.
+To form a clear understanding of the presented information in a graph like Treemap, viewers need to know details such as the period being examined, the data source, and what each color represents.

 Finally, the key to crafting a compelling visualization is to use data to tell a story.

-If the data illustrates a trend or supports a hypothesis, your visualization should make that clear.
+If the data illustrates a trend or supports a hypothesis, your visualization, such as a Radar Chart, should make that clear.
 After all, the purpose of charts is to present findings in a way that’s easy for viewers to digest and understand.

 Humans interpret visual data 60,000 times faster than numbers and texts.